Info360 Asset Key Features | New and Existing Features | Autodesk

 Inspection results to ArcGIS Online

-Export CCTV layers with inspection details, condition scores and observation layers with defect observations to ArcGIS Online.
-Use them in ArcGIS Online to analyse asset condition scores or track CCTV operations.
+Export CCTV layers with inspection details, condition scores, and observation layers with defect observations to ArcGIS Online.
+Use them in ArcGIS Online to analyze asset condition scores or track CCTV operations.
 This integration helps field crews identify and locate underground asset defects more efficiently.

 ENHANCED